 Are you bothered by sharp pain or throbbing discomfort in your head?
 Do you sometimes notice it gets worse in times of stress?
 Does it seem to occur every day?
 Headaches—pain or discomfort in the head or scalp—can make it difficult to focus or enjoy many aspects of your life.
 Headaches can also affect your mood, making you irritable, distracted, or impatient.

 Headaches can be triggered by increased tension in the muscles in your head and in your neck.
 Sometimes headaches are due to tightening of the veins and arteries in your head.
 Such things as stress, sinus infections, or head injuries can also contribute to the development of headaches.

 Most people have an occasional headache that goes away after a short time, and these can happen for a number of different reasons.
 There are several common types of headaches:

 Cluster headaches, which usually occur on only one side of your head and may also cause a watery eye and nasal congestion on that side

 Migraine headaches, which may be triggered by bright lights or certain foods or smells, and may make you feel sick to your stomach

 Frequent or recurring headaches can be signs of ongoing tension or other medical issues.
-Veterans who have frequent headaches may be experiencing them because of stress or emotional strain, such as experiences in combat, dealing with a job change or family situation, or because of difficult events in the past.
+Veterans who have headache symptoms may be experiencing them because of stress or emotional strain, such as experiences in the military, dealing with a job change or family situation, or because of difficult events in the past.
 Overuse of painkillers, withdrawal from drugs or alcohol, overwork, poor sleep, or irregular meals may also cause severe headaches.

 Some Veterans may have headaches due to whiplash or traumatic brain injury (TBI).
 TBI is the result of injury to the brain when the head is hit or shaken.
 Veterans are at risk for TBI if they were involved in a: